 This document responds to this call and prepares a new WP building on the existing one (MIWP2016-2020).
 In view of the planned evaluation of the INSPIRE Directive by 2022 and the changing context driven by the political reality, the WP will follow three parallel and closely related strands.

-The first strand will develop a future vision for transforming the INSPIRE Directive and its implementation into a digital ecosystem for environment and sustainability that is fully integrated in the Common European Green Deal data space and supports data spaces on mobility/transportation, energy, agriculture and health envisaged in the European Data Strategy.
+The first strand will develop a future vision for the INSPIRE Directive and its implementation becoming part of a digital ecosystem for environment and sustainability that is fully integrated in the Common European Green Deal data space and supports data spaces on mobility/transportation, energy, agriculture and health envisaged in the European Data Strategy.
 Therefore visions for INSPIRE and the development of data spaces have to go along each other.
 Based on this vision, the second strand will work on the further evolution of the legal framework beyond 2022 and the development of the European spatial data infrastructure, while the third strand will take the implementation of the INSPIRE Directive across Europe to comparable maturity levels regarding data availability and accessibility by the end of 2021, a common implementation “landing zone” and “bridge” towards the future vision.

 It is clear, however, that the WP will have to undergo a regular review and, if necessary, adaptation to the changing situations induced by the outcome of the evaluation of the Directive and the possible review of the legal framework.
 Therefore, the document sets out the context for the new WP (this section), establishes a strategic direction (section 2), identifies key areas of work (section 3), strengthens the stakeholder engagement (section 4), discusses practical arrangements (section 5), and concludes including provisions for a regular review mechanism (section 6).